I'm a King Bee: Rolling Stones version

 English rock band the Rolling Stones recorded "I'm a King Bee" for their 1964 debut album.
 It has been identified as an early important song for the Rolling Stones, although it was not released as a single.
 The band's arrangement generally follows Slim Harpo's, but includes a slide-guitar break by Brian Jones.
 The personnel consisted of Jagger on vocals and harmonica, Jones on slide guitar, Keith Richards on acoustic guitar, Bill Wyman on bass guitar, and Charlie Watts on drums.
 Later, Mick Jagger commented "What's the point in listening to us doing 'I'm a King Bee' when you can hear Slim Harpo do it?"

+Grateful Dead version

+Pigpen (Ron McKernan) had" I'm A King Bee" in his repertoire, featuring his considerable harmonica chops.
+The Grateful Dead played it over 40 times, with the first known at Fillmore Auditorium, San Francisco, January 8, 1966 and the last in Ann Arbor, December 15, 1971.
+Well-known performances include Fillmore West, San Francisco, February 28, 1969; Thelma Theater, Los Angeles, December 12, 1969; Capitol Theater, Port Chester, November 6, 1970 (Jerry on slide); and Fillmore East, New York February 28, 1971.
+Bob Weir tried out an arrangement in Los Angeles, December 8, 1993 and at the Omni in Atlanta, March 31, 1994 but it did not stick.

 Pink Floyd version

 The Tea Set, which became Pink Floyd, recorded "I'm a King Bee" and several other songs in December 1964.
 The recording features Syd Barrett, Bob Klose, Roger Waters, Richard Wright and Nick Mason.
 When it was officially issued on the vinyl-only 1965: Their First Recordings (2015), it became the only cover song ever released by Pink Floyd.
 The song was later issued for the first time on CD as part of The Early Years 1965–1972 box set in November 2016, along with the other songs recorded in December 1964.